Leading health organizations such as the World Health Organization recommend breastfeeding for two years and beyond.

 In fact, in Africa, it’s assumed a baby who is crying is being carried around by a woman other than the baby’s mother.

 That’s because if she were the mother, everyone would simply expect the woman to breastfeed the baby.

 In Nepal, breastfeeding is considered a must for mothers.

-The country doesn’t have any particular laws about breastfeeding in public, but it is common and widely accepted.
+The country doesn’t have any particular laws about public breastfeeding but it is common and widely accepted.

-Given the importance of breastfeeding, it is essential that mothers feel confident about breastfeeding in public.
+Given the importance of breastfeeding, it is essential mothers feel confident about breastfeeding in public.

-This is because if mothers don’t see other mothers doing it, it reinforces the idea that breastfeeding is something to be done only in private.
+This is because if mothers don’t see other mothers doing it, it reinforces the idea breastfeeding is something to be done only in a private space.

 Breastfeeding, in fact, should be done whenever and wherever a baby needs to be fed.

 In the same way that people shouldn’t be prevented from eating whenever they are hungry, feeding a baby should not be a problem either.